-7. What are Environmental Sensitivities/Chemical Sensitivities (ES/MCS)?
+7. What is Multiple Chemical Sensitivity (MCS)?

-Environmental Sensitivities/Chemical Sensitivities (ES/MCS) are triggered by one large exposure or by smaller exposures over time.
+Multiple Chemical Sensitivity (MCS) are triggered by one large exposure or by smaller exposures over time.
 Once a person is sensitized, they react to extremely low levels of the incitant.
 More exposures lead to a spreading of sensitivities, and reactions get stronger.
 Reactions manifest with multiple symptoms which can affect all the systems of the body.
 This condition is recognized by the Canadian Human Rights Commission and other human rights organizations as a disability that, like any other disability, must be accommodated under the law.
-All federal government offices are obliged to become fragrance-free if someone with ES/MCS requests a fragrance-free space as part of an accommodation for their disability.
+All federal government offices are obliged to become fragrance-free if someone with MCS requests a fragrance-free space as part of an accommodation for their disability.

 Providing accommodation for this segment of our population will go a long way towards avoiding extreme exclusion and isolation, and preventing severe poverty.
-To learn more: www.EnvironmentalSensitivities.com